2013 Monaco Grand Prix: Q1

 Force India's Paul di Resta, Caterham's Charles Pic, Sauber's Esteban Gutiérrez, Marussia's Max Chilton and Jules Bianchi, and Ferrari's Felipe Massa did not make it out of the first qualifying session.
 Bianchi stopped on track with an engine issue before setting a timed lap.
 Massa did not run a lap as his car was still being repaired following a crash in Free Practice Session No. 3.
 Giedo van der Garde became the first Caterham driver to advance to the second round of qualifying in the 2013 season.

 Q2

 Sauber's Nico Hülkenberg, Toro Rosso's Daniel Ricciardo, Lotus' Romain Grosjean, both Williams drivers Valtteri Bottas and Pastor Maldonado, as well as Caterham's Giedo van der Garde were knocked out and did not advance.

 Q3

 Mercedes's Nico Rosberg took pole position for the Monaco Grand Prix with a time of 1m13.876s.
 Mercedes's Lewis Hamilton and Red Bull's Sebastian Vettel set the next two fastest times during the final round of qualifying.
+It was the third pole position in a row for Rosberg and the second Mercedes front row lockout in a row.